Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 2

-Sear chicken on both sides, starting skin-side down, until golden brown, about 2-3 minutes per side; drain and set aside.
+Sear chicken on both sides until golden brown, about 2-3 minutes per side; drain and set aside.

 seared chicken